xqms/sip4/sphinx/directives.rst

 specify code that implements the buffer interface of Python v3.
 If Python v2 is being used then this is ignored.

-The following variables are made available to the handwritten code:
+The variables that are made available to the handwritten code depend on whether or not the limited Python API is enabled or not.
+The following variables are made available:

+sipBufferDef \*sipBuffer
+    When the use of the limited API is enabled, this is a pointer to a structure that should be populated by the code.
+The ``bd_buffer`` field should be set to the address of the buffer.
+The ``bd_length`` field should be set to the length of the buffer.
+The ``bd_readonly`` field should be set to a non-zero value if the buffer is read-only.

 Py_buffer \*sipBuffer
-    This is a pointer to the Python buffer structure that the handwritten code must populate.
+    When the use of the limited Python API is disabled, this is a pointer to the Python buffer structure that should be populated by the code.

 *type* \*sipCpp
     This is a pointer to the structure or class instance.
 Its *type* is a pointer to the structure or class.

 int sipFlags
-    These are the flags that specify what elements of the ``sipBuffer`` structure must be populated.
+    When the use of the limited Python API is disabled, these are the flags that specify what elements of the ``sipBuffer`` structure must be populated.

 int sipRes
     The handwritten code should set this to 0 if there was no error or -1 if